mizztgc/infinitas-for-linux/README.md

 ## WHAT DOES THIS SCRIPT DO?

 This script is meant to be used for playing KONAMI's beatmania IIDX INFINITAS: a PC rhythm game based on their already established arcade franchise of the same name, using Wine.
+It can also be used as a base for launching other KONAMI Amusement Station Cloud (Konaste) games as well, such as SOUND VOLTEX EXCEED GEAR.

 ## DEPENDENCIES: